200 Series: Board of Directors

 It is the responsibility of the board secretary, as custodian of school district records, to preserve and maintain the records and documents pertaining to the business of the board, to keep complete minutes of special and regular board meetings including closed sessions, to keep a record of the results of regular and special elections, to keep an accurate account of school funds, to sign warrants drawn on the school funds after board approval, and collect data on truant students.
 The board secretary will also be responsible for filing the required reports with the Iowa Department of Education.

-In the event the board secretary is unable to fulfill the responsibilities set out by the board and the law, the superintendent [or designee] will assume those duties until the board secretary is able to resume the responsibility or a new board secretary is appointed.
+In the event the board secretary is unable to fulfill the responsibilities set out by the board and the law, the superintendent will assume those duties until the board secretary is able to resume the responsibility or a new board secretary is appointed.
+The board secretary will give bond or be covered by an insurance policy in an amount set by the board.
+The cost of the bond or insurance policy will be paid by the school district.

 Adopted: 6/70